stablekernel/aqueduct/source/docs/index.md

 ### Creating and Running and Application

-Create applications with the `aqueduct create` tool:
+Create applications with the `aqueduct` tool:

 ```
 aqueduct create my_app
 ```

-Run applications with `aqueduct serve` tool inside a directory created by `aqueduct create`:
+Run applications by using the `aqueduct` tool in a project directory:

 ```
 aqueduct serve